Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York has played 71 games this season that ended with a combined score higher than 206.5 points.
+- New York has played 70 games this season that finished with a point total higher than 208.5 points.

-- The average over/under for New York's contests this season is 229.1, 22.6 more points than this game's point total.
+- The average over/under for New York's matchups this season is 229.1, 20.6 more points than this game's point total.

-- The Knicks have been underdogs in 39 games this season and have come away with the win 19 times (48.7%) in those contests.
+- The Knicks have been chosen as underdogs in 39 games this year and have walked away with the win 19 times (48.7%) in those games.

-- New York has a record of 2-8, a 20% win rate, when it is set as the underdog by +155 or more by sportsbooks this season.
+- This season, New York has won two of its eight games when it is the underdog by at least +180 on the moneyline.

-- New York has an implied victory probability of 39.2% according to the moneyline set for this matchup.
+- New York has an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.

 Heat vs. Knicks Over/Under Stats (Regular Season)